nicolasjhampton/python_tutorial_game_project/blog/step2.md

             - one to check a user id is present after user creation
             - another to check a login status (in or out) is present

-> "So Nic" you say.
+*"So Nic"* you say.
-> "Yes, gentle reader?"
-I respond.
+*"Yes, gentle reader?"*
-> "Why are you doing these steps in the exact opposite order as the ["Build A Social Network"](https://teamtreehouse.com/library/build-a-social-network-with-flask) course?"
+*"Why are you doing these steps in the exact opposite order as the ["Build A Social Network"](https://teamtreehouse.com/library/build-a-social-network-with-flask) course?"* you ask.
-> "Good question, you studious frog you!", I say.
+*"Astute question, you studious frog you!"* I'd say.

 Well, it seems, having started this project with learning test-driven development in mind, that I may have learned